The backside clove hitch is a new way of thinking about the process of transitioning from climbing to rappel.

-Note the arrow: the leader has tied a figure 8 on a bight (could also be a clove hitch) on the back side of their connection point, and clipped a spare locking carabiner to this knot.
-When the follower arrives, they clip this locking carabiner to their belay loop, and not directly to the anchor.
+Note the arrow: the leader has tied a figure 8 on a bight (could also be a clove hitch) on the “backside” of their connection point, and clipped a spare locking carabiner to this knot.
+When the follower arrives, they clip this locking carabiner to their belay loop, and do not connect directly to the anchor.

 In the photo, the distance between the actual anchor and the connection point for the follower is just a foot or so.
 In real life, this could quite a bit longer (1-2 meters?), depending on the stance and ledge you’re on.

 That's the key concept.
 (This example shows a courteous leader that's trying to make things easy for their second.
 If the leader doesn’t have a spare locking carabiner, they can just tie the knot and have the second clip in with their own gear, same result.)